nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.pnpdevice.md

 **Remarks:**

-This method removes and re-enumerates (adds) the device note, which might cause unintended side-effects.
+This method removes and re-enumerates (adds) the device note, which might cause unintended side effects.
 If this is the behaviour you seek, consider using [PnPDevice.RemoveAndSetup()](./nefarius.utilities.devicemanagement.pnp.pnpdevice.md#removeandsetup) instead.
 This method remains here for backwards compatibility.